amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 - Emphasis on WordPress PHP coding standards.

 An idea on how search and archive's breadcrumb pages should be handled?
 [Open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose).

+## Give us feedback

+Let us know how we can improve this plugin.
+Either [Open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose) or if you don't have a GitHub account you can give us feedback through the following Google [Where-Is-My-Bread Plugin Feedback Form](https://forms.gle/m9PM6dEX8aZrmedG9).
+(No account required).

 ## Table of contents